Data Protection Policy

 Any request from a data subject should be passed to Matt Celuszak, CEO, who will review the request and respond as required.

 Records of processing - both where we are a controller and a processor - need to be updated for every additional processing we undertake.
-These documents are available upon request by emailing: email@example.com
+These documents can be made available at the sole discretion of Element Human upon request to: email@example.com

 Our records of breaches and subject requests should also be kept updated.